SABA-SALEH/saba_salon/README.md

 - **Add Additional Services**: During the booking process, add extra services to your appointment from the service detail page to customize your experience.
  - **Service Reviews**: Read all reviews related to a specific service to gauge client satisfaction and experiences.
 Reviews are available on the All Reviews page and can be filtered by rating.
 - **Sort Services**: Organize services by popularity, price, or alphabetical order to simplify your search.
+- **Search for a Service by Name:** Users can easily search for a service by name, enabling them to quickly find and book the specific service they are looking for.

 ### **Packages**
 - **Package Listings**: Explore various packages designed to offer the best value and experience.
 - **Package Details**: Detailed descriptions of each package, including what is included, pricing, and rating.
 - **Best Deal**: Highlight packages that offer the greatest value for money based on savings.

-### **Cart Management**:
+### **Cart Management**
-- **Easy Checkout**: Complete your booking or purchase seamlessly through a straightforward checkout process.
+- **Easy Checkout:** Complete your booking or purchase seamlessly through a straightforward checkout process.
-- **Modify Appointments**: Change the date or time of your appointments directly from your cart before finalizing the booking.
+- **Modify Appointments:** Change the date or time of your appointments directly from your cart before finalizing the booking.
-- **Delete from Cart**: Remove any unwanted items or appointments from your cart with a simple delete option.
+- **Delete from Cart:** Remove any unwanted items or appointments from your cart with a simple delete option.
+- **View Services in Cart:** Users can view the services they have added to their cart, allowing them to book any time or make adjustments as needed.
+- **View Total of Booking:** Users can view the total cost of their booking at any time during the booking process, providing transparency and helping them make informed decisions.

 ### **Checkout and Payment Process**
 - **Initiate Checkout:** Users can seamlessly proceed to checkout after adding items or services to their cart, ensuring a smooth transition from selection to payment.